Luckykarter/avasocial/README.md

 ## Used libraries
 Please refer to requirements.txt for the full list of dependencies.

-Some information about the choosen libraries:
+Some information about the chosen libraries:
 - django-heroku - used for Heroku deployment
 - djangorestframework-simplejwt - for convenient access to JWT functionality
 - drf-yasg - "yet another swagger generator".
 For generating Swagger/Redoc documentation